zbrachinara/tetrio-tools/README.md

 # Contributions

-Replay data from these players has been used to test and develop the project:
+Replay data from these players has been used to test and develop the project.
+Without these people, this project would essentially be meaningless:

 * hahahaki
 * awsum
-* zbrachinara
+* zbrachinara (me)

+You may have noticed this contribution from the commit history, but this project used to be called `tetrio-tools` and the modules used to be called `bsr-tools` and `bsr-player`.
+Yuck!
+Thanks to suggestions from @IFireGamer, the project has been renamed to `viewtris`, a much simpler name to say and an easier name to remember.
+Just a better name in general!
+So thanks to him for the awesome suggestion.